-Islamic Banking - Definition
+Islamic Banking - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Islamic Banking?How Does Islamic Banking Work?Islamic Banking HistoryWhat are the Rules of Islamic Banking?Types of Islamic Financing ArrangementIslamic Banking Advantages

 What is Islamic Banking?

 Islamic Banking refers to a system of financial management that is guided by the principles of Islamic rules.
 Banking in Islam is a framework of saving money governed by Islamic law standards, also known as the Sharia law.
 The two fundamental concepts of Islamic banking is the prohibition of interest (riba) collection and payment and profit and loss sharing.
 In other words, Islamic law does not allow gathering and interest collection.